 The most common pain points for businesses and employees for the invoice processing and payment workflow are:

 We know that this is achievable because our objective is straightforward and a defined completion date.
-It is also relevant to our Accounts Payable budget because we will reduce late fees and increase speed for the Accounts Payable department.
+It is also relevant to our Accounts Payable budget because we will reduce late fees and increase the Accounts Payable department's speed.
 Yooz's state-of-the-art Accounts Payable automation solution can reduce their cycle time up to 20% because its smart workflows and YoozMobile app make it easy for departments to share and receive documents and invoices with each other to get them instantly approved.
 Anytime.
 Anywhere.

 Another example of goals of automating your invoice and payment process benefiting your budget could be in reducing the late payment fees incurred and even cashing in on early payment discounts from vendors.
-By reducing the cycle time from days to hours with an automation solution many Yooz customers are able to increase their on-time payment percentage to 90% of invoices being paid on time.
-With some vendors this can qualify you to receive a early-payment discount.
+By reducing the cycle time from days to hours with an automation solution many Yooz customers can increase their on-time payment percentage to 90% of invoices being paid on time.
+With some vendors, this can qualify you to receive an early-payment discount.
 Not only would you be avoiding late fees but you could be saving the company additional costs too.

-The SMART goal for your company to have for this example could be “increase on-time payments to 90% of the time withing the first 3 months of implementing Yooz AP automation software to the invoice and payment process.”
+The SMART goal for your company to have for this example could be to “increase on-time payments to 90% of the time within the first 3 months of implementing Yooz AP automation software to the invoice and payment process.”

 How to Make the Most of Your Accounts Payable Budget